Managing small-acreage horse farms in Central and Eastern Oregon

 The long-term health of forage plants requires three things:

-In addition to requiring leaf area and undamaged growing points during the growing season, pasture plants must store sugars and carbohydrates to survive the winter.
+Pasture plants store sugars and other carbohydrates to survive the winter.
 This stored food allows them to begin growing again the following spring.
-Good management during the fall is critical, as roots and crown stockpile nutrients for the spring growth spurt at this time.
-After the final grazing, leave plants no shorter than 3 inches.
-Give plants time to regrow before winter dormancy.
+Good management during the fall is critical, as roots and the crown stockpile nutrients for the spring growth.
+Schedule the final grazing to leave enough time for plants to regrow before winter dormancy.
+Leave plants no shorter than 3 inches.
 This practice ensures a supply of growth buds for next year and a reservoir of energy for a good start in the spring.

-To learn more about how to improve your pasture management based on understanding principles of growth and regrowth, visit Oregon State University’s Forage Information System.
+To learn more about how to improve your pasture management based on understanding principles of growth and regrowth, visit Oregon State University’s Forage Information System, Match Forage, and Inland Pacific Northwest pasture calendar, PNW 708.

 When grass grows

 If pastures produced evenly throughout the year, feeding a horse would be easy.
-The reality is much different, however.
-Pasture grass and legume plants are seasonal in their production.
+The reality is that pasture grass and legume plants are seasonal in their production.
 Typically, irrigated pastures in Central and Eastern Oregon grow quickly during the spring, slow their growth during summer and increase growth slightly again in the fall.

 This natural growth cycle can provide too much feed at some times and not enough at other times.
 Some farms use some of their pasture to produce hay that is stored and fed when the pastures are not producing.
 Small-acreage horse farms may not have this option.